GrafiteInc/CMS/README.md

 });
 ```

+### Roles & Permissions

+With the roles middleware you can specify which roles are applicable separating them with pipes: `['middleware' => ['roles:admin|moderator|member']]`.

+The Quarx middleware utilizes the roles to ensure that a user is an 'admin'.
+But you can elaborate on this substantially, you can create multiple roles, and then set their access in your app, using the roles middleware.
+But, what happens when you want to allow multiple roles to access Quarx but only allow Admins to access your custom modules?
+You can use permissions for this.
+Similar to the roles middleware you can set the permissions `['middleware' => ['permissions:admin|quarx']]`.

+A component of the roles in Quarx is custom permissions.
+You can set them with the `config/permissions.php`.
+This means you can set different role permissions for parts of your CMS.

 ## API Endpoints

 Quarx comes with a collection of handy API endpoints if you wish to use them.
 You can define your own policies for access and customize the middleware as you see fit.